 An adoption attorney will ensure that the birth parents’ rights are legally terminated before placement is finalized.
 It can be complicated sometimes in regards to the rights of the biological father.
 An identified biological father who has not established his legal parenthood may be terminated in most states based on being notified that his rights will end.
 This is unless he takes steps to establish his legal rights as the father to parent the child.
 Many states have a putative father registry, which is a tool you can use if you are uncertain of the biological father’s identity.

-Currently, in the United States there are very few closed adoptions outside of inter-country adoptions.
+Currently, in the United States, there are very few closed adoptions outside of inter-country adoptions.
 An adoption attorney can counsel clients about open adoption and what is involved in an open adoption, including helping them navigate the ins and outs of any post-adoption communication agreements that are involved.

 An adoption attorney can help navigate the contracts with agencies, costs, and tax credits involved with your adoption.
 The Federal Adoption Tax Credit is a tax credit for adoption expenses.
 Being nonrefundable means it is limited to your tax liability for the year.
 The maximum amount for 2015 is $13,400 per child.

 These reasons scrape the surface on all of the many benefits an experienced adoption attorney can bring to your adoption process.
-This is the one decisions where cutting corners can make your adoption more costly, time-consuming, and risky.
+This is the one decision where cutting corners can make your adoption more costly, time-consuming, and risky.
 Finding a specialized adoption attorney is also easier than you think.
 The American Academy of Adoption Attorneys (AAAA) is a wonderful resource for finding a qualified adoption attorney and to answer the many more questions you may have in your adoption journey.